 Inevitably, second- and third-time DUI sentences are far harsher in every respect, including mandatory jail time and the installation of an ignition interlock device in your vehicle.
 An ignition interlock device functions as a breathalyzer that disables your car if the driver's BAC level is too high.

 Police book DUI arrestees at the Burbank Jail, located at 200 N. 3rd Street Burbank, CA 91502 and reachable at (818) 238-3333.

 If the arrestee is under eighteen, however, they may instead be taken to Eastlake Juvenile Hall.
 Eastlake Juvenile Hall can be reached at (323) 226-8611 and is located in L.A. at 1605 Eastlake Ave.

 Depending on where the alleged DUI incident took place, the case will be prosecuted by either the Los Angeles District Attorney or the Burbank City Attorney, and the matter will be handled in one of three departments at the Burbank Courthouse, located at 300 East Olive Ave., Burbank, CA 91502 and reachable at (818) 557-3466.

-Defendants who plead to DUI will be given information by the courtroom clerk about local DUI Schools and other instructions of how to complete their sentence.
+Defendants who plead to DUI will be given information by the courtroom clerk about local DUI Schools and instructions for how to complete their sentence.
 Juvenile defendants, in the meantime, will have their cases heard at Eastlake Juvenile Court, located at 1601 Eastlake Ave., Los Angeles, CA 90033 and reachable at (323) 226-8927.

 If you do plead to or are convicted of a DUI in Burbank, then you can be sure of the judge ordering you to complete an alcohol education program as part of your sentence.
-California DUI school offers several different programs depending on your DUI history-first offender programs typically last three months while third time offender programs can span thirty months.
+California DUI school offers several different programs depending on your DUI history.
+First offender programs typically last three months while third-time offender programs can span thirty months.

 Have you been arrested for DUI in Los Angeles County?